mefengl/note-faroe/README.md

 }
 ```

 This is not a full authentication backend (Auth0, Supabase, etc) nor a full identity provider (KeyCloak, etc).
-It is specfically designed to only handle the backend logic for email and password authentication.
+It is specifically designed to handle the backend logic for email and password authentication.
 Faroe does not provide session management, frontend UI, or OAuth integration.

 Faroe is written in Go and uses SQLite as its database.